Headaches in pregnancy

 Coping with headaches in pregnancy

-Speak to your pharmacist, midwife, GP, nurse or health visitor about how much paracetamol you can take and for how long.
-Find a pharmacy near you.
+You can get advice from your pharmacist, midwife or GP about how much paracetamol you can take and for how long.

 Find out more about health problems in pregnancy.